 Comment on the Trout Lake Insect & Disease Restoration Project

-ConservationNWAdmin / Jul 12, 2018 / Columbia Highlands, Forest Field Program, Forestry, Protecting Wildlands
+ConservationNWAdmin / Jul 12, 2018 / Action Alert, Columbia Highlands, Forest Field Program, Forestry, Protecting Wildlands

 WILD NW Action Alert #280: Take action to ensure a timber sale in important wildlife habitat is subject to robust environmental and public review.

 The Colville National Forest is soliciting public comments on a timber sale in the Kettle River Range in northeast Washington called the Trout Lake Insect and Disease Restoration Project.

 Please submit a comment to ensure this project is subject to robust environmental and public review!